Mortgage protection insurance

-Here's how it could work: You purchase a term life insurance policy for at least the amount of your mortgage.
-Then, if you die during the "term" when the policy is in force, your loved ones receive the face value of the policy.
+Purchase a term life insurance policy for at least the amount of your mortgage.
+Then, if you pass away during the "term" when the policy’s in force, your loved ones receive the face value of the policy.
 They can use the proceeds to pay off the mortgage.
+Proceeds that are often tax free.

 In addition, standard term insurance offers a level benefit and level premium for the term of the policy.
 With mortgage life insurance, the premiums may remain the same, but the value of the policy decreases over time as the balance of your mortgage declines.